ARM-software/CMSIS-Driver_Validation/README.md

 # CMSIS-Driver Validation

-Test suite for verifying that a peripheral driver implementation is compliant with the correposponding [CMSIS-Driver Specification](https://arm-software.github.io/CMSIS_5/Driver/html/index.html).
+Test suite for verifying that a peripheral driver implementation is compliant with the corresponding [CMSIS-Driver Specification](https://arm-software.github.io/CMSIS_5/Driver/html/index.html).

 ## Overview
 The branch **main** of this repository contains the code of CMSIS-Driver Validation Suite.
 [User documentation](http://arm-software.github.io/CMSIS-Driver_Validation/main/index.html) explains the scope and the usage of the framework.